plajjan/map-cache/README.md

 # map-cache
-map-cache is a package for Cisco NSO to provide a cached copy of simple mappings and to automatically update those on regular schedule.
-It is meant for fast retrieval of certain live-status data.
+map-cache is a Cisco NSO package providing cached mapping tables for fast lookups, typically of otherwise slow-to-retrieve live-status data.
+The data is kept up to date by continuously running background workers populating the mappings.

 ## Typical problem
 When working with SNMP data there is commonly a need to lookup values in various